Rafting the Main Fork of the Salmon River

 BOAT

 We would recommend a raft between 9’ and 16’ long, depending on how many people you will have in the boat, and how much gear you’re bringing, too.
 Groups can bring inflatable kayaks or hardshell kayaks, but rafts carry more gear.
 Just saying.
 Permits require spare oars.
+See our guide to Best Inflatable Kayaks for more recommendations.

 TENT

-We used the Kelty Night Owl 4 on this trip for one couple.
+We used the Kelty Night Owl 4 (now discontinued) on this trip for one couple.
 While it may be a bit excessive, this is river camping; excess room is welcome room.
 We love its combination of super-fast set up and wide stargazer mesh, perfect for bugs and catching the wilderness sky.
 That's why it's one of our top picks on our Best Camping Tents story.

 TARP